sandesh-prabhu/Binary_search_in_python/README.md

-# this is a quick sort algorithm
+# A python program for Binary search algorithm